-The unforgettable sight of 'Little Joe' Dallesandro's bare arse as he lay face-down in bed gave the magazine its name.
+The unforgettable sight of "Little Joe" Dallesandro's bare ass as he lay face down in bed gave the magazine its name.
 It's a wink to those who get the reference and a point of discovery for those that don't.
-It also gives the publication a certain personality, and defines its diminutive format.
+It also gives the publication a certain personality and defines its diminutive format.

 You have quite the contributors list, including the academic Douglas Crimp, MoMA curator Stuart Comer, author Abdellah Taïa, and writer and activist Sarah Schulman.
 How do you go about soliciting such talented people?

 When I started, I was amazed by how responsive people were to the project.
 I was just an eager fanboy asking nicely!
 The way in which the magazine has grown and gained such respect means that the whole process has become easier in a way because people understand what Little Joe is.

 What do you think has been the biggest coup for you?

 I think getting to work with Mike Kuchar, who is one of my all-time favorite artists and filmmakers, has been the most exciting for me.
 Johnny Ray Huston interviewed him for Issue 4, and for Issue 5, Kuchar designed a selection of lurid temporary tattoos that we have slipped inside each copy.
 I'm almost tempted to get one of them for real.
 Little Joe is obviously a geeky place, but it's also a friendly place.
 For me, it's almost been a guidebook.
 How do you maintain the balance?
 Is it something you think about?